 Our race systems

-Here are some of the systems we use at our races.
-Although paper-based, they allow hundreds of runners to be processed on the day of the race.
+Here are some of the systems we used at our races.
+Although paper-based, they allowed hundreds of runners to be processed on the day of the race.

 We use the standard FRA race entry forms downloaded from the FRA Race Organisers page, and modify them in MS Word (we use LibreOffice) for each race with minimum age, age class boxes etc. before printing.